Last Update: 3/25/20

 6. Are you buying or selling a property that is part of a trust or a probate administration?
 Here, a trustee or personal representative will be representing the interests of the beneficiaries or heirs, and creditors, and having a Florida real estate lawyer will help in jumping the hurdles of trust law and the probate court.

 7. Are you buying commercial property (apartment building, warehouse or shopping plaza)?
 Any commercial real estate transaction involves complications not seen in simpler residential real estate deals; having a Florida real estate lawyer is important here because of additional legal issues including easements, corporate ownership, leaseholds, environmental issues, structured financing, tenant claims, and more.

 8. Are you buying a property that could have structural issues?
-Florida real estate lawyers can help buyers who need to perform these specific type of inspections to learn about the condition of the property prior to purchase as well as seller disclosure responsibilities under Florida law.
+Florida real estate lawyers can help buyers who need to perform these specific types of inspections to learn about the condition of the property prior to purchase as well as seller disclosure responsibilities under Florida law.